-19.16.1 Retaining Classification - Classification, once achieved, shall not change until reclassification criteria has been followed as in Rule 19.17 or 19.17.1.

-19.17 Reclassification - Competitors will be reclassified to a higher classification when they fire two scores in any higher classification to go from B class upward or three scores in any higher classification to go from A, AA, or AAA upward.
-If the two or three higher scores are in different classifications, reclassification shall be to the lower of the one or two; the higher scores will also be used toward any subsequent reclassification.
-Previously carried forward high scores will be used to reclassify upward.
+- 19.16 Establishing Classification - Competitors will receive their first classification on the basis of the first match fired with a minimum of 40 shots.
+Scores are maintained in the classification database.. - 19.16.1 Retaining Classification - Classification, once achieved, shall not change until reclassification criteria has been followed as in Rule 19.17 or 19.17.1. - 19.17 Reclassification Competitors will be reclassified to a higher classification when they fire two scores in any higher classification to go from B class upward or three scores in any higher classification to go from A, AA, or AAA upward.
+Scores fired in the previous 24 months will be used to reclassify upward.
+Classifications will not expire.
 Reclassification to a lower classification will occur only by petition to the NRA Silhouette Department, and only if a competitor has fired 12 consecutive scores in a lower classification.
 Such downward reclassification may take place only once every two years.
 No competitor may be reclassified downward more than one class at a time.
 Also, if a shooter, once reclassified downward (example: AAA to AA), fires a score which falls into the previous higher class (AAA), that shooter will return to the previous higher class (AAA) at the conclusion of that tournament.
-No competifor will be changed in classification during the course of a tournament, except under the conditions listed in Rule 19.17.1.
+No competitor will be changed in classification during the course of a tournament, except under the conditions listed in Rule 19.17.1. - 19.17.1 Reclassification during a Registered Match If a competitor shoots a score which is two or more classes above the currently held classification, that competitor shall be reclassified to one class below the class in which such high score falls, for that current match and thereafter.
+Example: If a Class A competitor shoots a AAA score, that competitor will immediately be reclassified to AA for that current match and thereafter.
+All shooters reclassified in this way must be reported to the NRA Competitive Shooting division.